 - Realize that the software is the major difference between the various equipment options; know your software and know what language expectations you have for your client.

 - Use your local vendors for equipment and training, NOT to do your evaluation or recommendation. • Use templates and other resources to write your evaluation and recommendation reports but make sure you are the sole author; it is your signature and your license on the line!

 - Remember Medicaid requires a device trial of 4 weeks; use it wisely to assist you in determining the best device match for your client.

 - Make sure you have thought through the device delivery and set-up as well as initial training and ongoing support of the device.

-- NC Assistive Technology Program - http://www.ncatp.org/ - regional centers across the state that can lend equipment, help with evaluations, and provide additional resources.
-Conference in August of 2013!
+- NC Assistive Technology Program - Regional centers across the state that can lend equipment, help with evaluations, and provide additional resources.

-- NC Medicaid Guidelines for the Evaluation and Purchase of Communication Devices (starts on page 57): www.ncdhhs.gov/dma/mp/dmepdf.pdf - Did you know these guidelines mandate that you meet the ASHA Knowledge and Skills for AAC as cited in #3 above?
+- NC Medicaid Guidelines for the Evaluation and Purchase of Communication Devices (starts on page 58)

-- AAC Evaluation Genie - informative app for your iPad to assist you in the evaluation process: http://www.humpsoftware.com/aacevaluationgenie.html
+- AAC Evaluation Genie - informative app for your iPad to assist you in the evaluation process

 - Local Vendors – NC has most major AAC industry companies represented by local vendors.
 These vendors can be a great resource for learning about equipment, equipment loans, the funding process, training and more.
 They are not a replacement for a thorough evaluation on the SLP’s part, but they can be of great assistance.
 The NCATP or the NCACA can give you the most current vendor information for our state.